sarathsreedharan/icaps2024.github.io/content/code_of_conduct.md

 [ICAPS Code of Conduct](https://www.icaps-conference.org/icaps-code-of-conduct/), please report the incident through the [ICAPS Incident Report Form](https://incident-report.icaps-conference.org/).

-If you would like to reach out to someone directly, the two official advocates for ICAPS 2024 are Jonathan Schaeffer and Iman Awaad.
+If you would like to reach out to someone directly, you can reach out to one of the two official advocates for ICAPS 2024 -- [Jonathan Schaeffer](mailto:jonathan@ualberta.ca) and [Iman Awaad](mailto:iman.awaad@h-brs.de) -- or the ICAPS Inclusion Chair, [Shirin Sohrabi](mailto:ssohrab@us.ibm.com).